anni-kaffeekanni/DisasterResponsePipeline/README.md

 ### Installation
 The code was written on Python 3.8.

+The code can be found in this Github Repo https://github.com/anni-kaffeekanni/DisasterResponsePipeline

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.